andruche/PgcliSublime/README.md

 I have fixed incompatible code (multiple syntax errors and [psycopg requires Python 3.4](https://github.com/psycopg/psycopg2/blob/master/psycopg/python.h#L38) error) and built all dependensy libraries into egg-packages for Python 3.3.
-So you can just unzip pgcli-sublime-site-packages.zip to C:\ or any ather directory.
+So you can just unzip pgcli-sublime-site-packages.zip to C:\ or any other directory.

 Next, specify your default database url in the ```pgcli_url``` setting.
 You can